 Going to create 2 tasks - one for libclient to include default timeouts, the other to look into possible CN issues.

 (we removed the closeIdleConnections command in v2 libclient, which may or may not be related.
 There isn't much information on SO regarding this situation with HttpClient v4.3.x)

-#5 Updated by Rob Nahf over 6 years ago
+#5 Updated by Rob Nahf almost 8 years ago